• home

 Location : Takayama

-Travel by a local train first then a shikansen towards Takayama in alpine Gifu Prefecture today.
-You’ll reach speeds of 270 kilometres per hour and it will take around 4 hours to get there in total.
-Takayama is a charming Edo period town located in the Japanese alps, famous for its traditional inns, sake breweries and the Hida Folk Village.
-The latter is your first stop, an outdoor museum where the traditional thatched-roof architecture unique to the area has been relocated in a delightful mountain setting in an effort to preserve traditional Japanese culture.
+Travel by a local train, then a shinkansen towards Takayama – a charming Edo period town in the Japanese Alps, famous for its traditional inns, sake breweries and the Hida Folk Village.
+The village is your first stop – an outdoor museum where the traditional thatched-roof architecture unique to the area has been relocated to a mountain setting to preserve traditional Japanese culture.
 Discover the techniques used to build farmhouses that could withstand fierce winters and long periods of isolation due to snow-closed roads.
-The thick thatching kept in warmth and the roofs were angled so as to minimise snow build-up.
+The thick thatching kept in warmth, and the roofs were angled to minimise snow build-up.
 Each house is like its own self-contained museum, with displays of personal items and traditional tools.
-Your included dinner tonight will give you the chance to taste some of Takayama’s famous signature dishes.

 Day :7